computational-ecology-lab/computational-ecology-lab.github.io/_posts/2025-01-15-Cambridge.md

 I was very excited to hear about the projects from the members of the lab.
 From very interesting research on leakage effects of habitat protection in parts of sub-saharan Africa (by Xinran) and cool ideas on the potential effects of fire on forest and community regeneration (by Dom), to exciting research ideas on the effects of climate warming on tropical bird communities (Julia's project).

-Xinran kindly helped organising a seminar I presented about current work in our lab on **Assessing the effects of protected areas on spatial food webs** for the Department.
+Xinran kindly helped organising a seminar I presented about current work in our lab on **Assessing the effects of protected areas on spatial food webs** at the [Conservation Research Institute](https://www.conservation.cam.ac.uk/events/cri-seminar-plant-ecology-group-dr-miguel-lurgi-rivera).
 The seminar sparked a nice discussion on modelling approaches for conservation that I am hoping would serve as a basis for future joint projects.

 <p style="text-align:center;"><img src="/static/img/news/2025_Cambridge_3.jpg" alt="Presentation" class="img-fluid" width="500"></p>